-Legal Information
+Safety Information

-This is a Safety Class 1 Product (provided with a protective earthing ground incorporated in the power cord).
-The mains plug shall be inserted only in a socket outlet provided with a protective earth contact.
+This is a Safety Class 1 Product (provided with a protective earth ground incorporated in the power cord).
+The mains plug shall only be inserted in a socket outlet provided with a protective earth contact.
 Any interruption of the protective conductor inside or outside of the product is likely to make the product dangerous.
 Intentional interruption is prohibited.